Skip to content

 Or Ami member Lisa Halberstadt leads Friday night meditation sessions between 7:00 – 7:30 pm (immediately before Shabbat services).
 All are welcome to attend these drop-in sessions.
 No prior meditation experience (Jewish or otherwise) is necessary.
 Questions?
 Email Meditate@Or-Ami.com.

-Fall 2023 Dates (all are first Fridays at 7 pm in rear classroom unless otherwise noted):
+All are at 7 pm in rear classroom unless otherwise noted.

 What is Jewish Meditation?